 Use of GDI systems with turbocharged engines and air-to-air charge air cooling also reduces the fuel octane requirements for knock limited combustion and allows the use of higher compression ratios.
-Ford's "Ecoboost" downsized, turbocharged GDI engines introduced on MY 2010 vehicles allow the replacement of V8 engines with V6 engines with improved in 0-60 mph acceleration and with fuel economy improvements of up to 12 percent.27
+Ford's "Ecoboost" downsized, turbocharged GDI engines introduced on MY 2010 vehicles allow the replacement of V8 engines with V6 engines with improved in 0-60 mph acceleration and with fuel economy improvements of up to 12 percent.

 NHTSA and EPA reviewed NHTSA's MY 2011 CAFE final rule estimates that a turbocharged and downsized engine at equivalent performance levels would offer an effectiveness improvement of 2 to 5 percent over a naturally-aspirated SGDI engine of comparable performance.
 This would equate to a 12 to 14 effectiveness improvement over baseline fixed-valve engine, similar to the estimate for Ford's Ecoboost.
-NHTSA and EPA kept these estimates for this NPRM.
+NHTSA and EPA kept these estimates for this final rule.

-Recently published data with advanced spray-guided injection systems and more aggressive engine downsizing targeted towards reduced fuel consumption and CO2 emissions reductions indicate that the potential for reducing CO_2 emissions for turbocharged, downsized GDI engines may be as much as 15 to 30% relative to port-fuelinjected engines.^{14,15,16,17,18} EPA and NHTSA seek comment on how best to determine these values.
-Confidential manufacturer data suggests an incremental range of fuel consumption and CO2 emission reduction of 4.8 to 7.5 percent for turbocharging and downsizing.
-Other publicly-available sources suggest a fuel consumption and CO2 emission reduction of 8 to 13 percent compared to current-production naturally-aspirated engines without friction reduction or other fuel economy technologies: a joint technical paper by Bosch and Ricardo suggesting fuel economy gain of 8 to 10 percent for downsizing from a 5.7 liter port injection V8 to a 3.6 liter V6 with direct injection using a wall-guided direct injection system;28 a Renault report suggesting a 11.9 percent NEDC fuel consumption gain for downsizing from a 1.4 liter port injection in-line 4-cylinder engine to a 1.0 liter in-line 4-cylinder engine, also with wall-guided direct injection;29 and a Robert Bosch paper suggesting a 13 percent NEDC gain for downsizing to a turbocharged DI engine, again with wall-guided injection.30 These reported fuel economy benefits show a wide range depending on the GDI technology employed.
+Recently published data with advanced spray-guided injection systems and more aggressive engine downsizing targeted towards reduced fuel consumption and CO2 emissions reductions indicate that the potential for reducing CO2 emissions for turbocharged, downsized GDI engines may be as much as 15 to 30 percent relative to port-fuel-injected engines.
+14,15,16,17,18 Confidential manufacturer data suggests an incremental range of fuel consumption and CO2 emission reduction of 4.8 to 7.5 percent for turbocharging and downsizing.
+Other publicly-available sources suggest a fuel consumption and CO2 emission reduction of 8 to 13 percent compared to currentproduction naturally-aspirated engines without friction reduction or other fuel economy technologies: a joint technical paper by Bosch and Ricardo suggesting fuel economy gain of 8 to 10 percent for downsizing from a 5.7 liter port injection V8 to a 3.6 liter V6 with direct injection using a wall-guided direct injection system; a Renault report suggesting a 11.9 percent NEDC fuel consumption gain for downsizing from a 1.4 liter port injection in-line 4-cylinder engine to a 1.0 liter in-line 4-cylinder engine, also with wall-guided direct injection; and a Robert Bosch paper suggesting a 13 percent NEDC gain for downsizing to a turbocharged DI engine, again with wall-guided injection.
+These reported fuel economy benefits show a wide range depending on the SGDI technology employed.
+Public comment was received on this issue and a summary of those comments with the agencies' response can be found in section 4.4 of EPA's Response to Comments document and in Chapter V of NHTSA's FRIA.